10 Things Every Mom Should Know to Reduce Risk of Sports Injury or Burnout with their Kids

 Written by Jamie Ligon, PT, DPT

 Over training and sports injuries are commonplace problems in young developing athletes.
 Some of the trouble is attributed to a “no pain, no gain” and a “don’t stop, never quit” go-go-go mentality.
 Other contributing factors relate to a lack of body awareness as children and teens change at a rapid rate.
 Getting young athletes to listen to their bodies is crucial to help them understand the difference between “a good hurt” (expected soreness that comes from challenging muscles to get stronger) and a “bad pain” (discomfort that persists beyond normal with regards to intensity, frequency, or duration of symptoms).
+Otherwise, they may prolong an injury from healing or suffer an injury that requires physical rehabilitation such as that provided by https://fxphysicaltherapy.com/.

 Main Goal #1 for every parent is keeping your child’s best interest and long-term health a priority.
 By doing so, you will be significantly reducing the risk of them receiving an injury, or worse, needing to receive urgent medical attention.
 You may not think it, but preparing them in the correct manner can ensure that they remain healthy, but this doesn’t happen all the time.
 Some situations are out of your control, and medical attention will be needed.
 At the same time, you’ll have to find a way to cover the costs of these unexpected bills, and crowdfunding with the help of places like GoFundMe, (more info here) allows you to raise money by appealing to the public, and your children’s teammates.
 This has been known to work, but of course, all parents want to make sure that they can do everything in their power to make sure that they stay safe at all times.
 Here are a few ideas to help your kids safely participate in their sports.